-- 45. Which body reviews, on a timely basis within the context of existing International Accounting Standard (IASB) and the IASB Framework, accounting issues that are likely to receive divergent or unacceptable treatment in the absence of authoritative guidance? - A. International Accounting Standards Board (IASB). - B. International Financial Reporting Interpretations Committee (IFRIC). - C. International Interpretations and Issues Group (IIIG). - D. Urgent Issues Group (UIG).
+- 45. Which body reviews, on a timely basis within the context of existing International Accounting Standard (IASB) and the IASB framework, accounting issues that are likely to receive divergent or unacceptable treatment in the absence of authoritative guidance? - A. International Accounting Standards Board (IASB). - B. International Financial Reporting Interpretations Committee (IFRIC). - C. International Interpretations and Issues Group (IIIG). - D. Urgent Issues Group (UIG).

-Chapter - Chapter 01 #45 Difficulty: Easy Section: 1.05 Structure of the International Accounting Standards Boaro
+AACSB: Analytic Difficulty: Easy

+Learning Objective: 01-08 Understand the relevance of the IFRS Interpretations Committee to Australian financial reporting.

+$Topic: International\ Financial\ Reporting\ Interpretations\ Committee\ (IFRIC)\ role$

-- 46. The main benefits of international harmonisation are said to include: - A. increasing the comparability of financial reports prepared in different countries so that capital ultimately flows to entities that can use it the most productively. - B. reducing the financial reporting costs for Australian multinational companies. - C. removing barriers to international capital flows by reducing differences in financial reporting requirements and so increasing understanding by foreign investors of Australian reports. - D. all of the given answers
+46. The main benefits of international harmonisation are said to include:

+A. increasing the comparability of financial reports prepared in different countries so that capital ultimately flows to entities that can use it the most productively.

+B. reducing the financial reporting costs for Australian multinational companies.

+C. removing barriers to international capital flows by reducing differences in financial reporting requirements and so increasing understanding by foreign investors of Australian reports.

+D. all of the given answers.

-Chapter - Chapter 01 #46 Difficulty: Easy Section: 1.04 The process of Australia adopting accounting standards issued by the International Accounting Standards Boaro
+Learning Objective: 01-14 Be aware of some of the perceived benefits of international standardisation of financial reporting.
+Section: The process of Australia adopting accounting standards issued by the International Accounting Standards Board Topic: Perceived benefits of international standardisation of financial reporting

-- 47. The Corporations Act requires which of the following statements to be included in a Directors' Declaration? - A. whether in their opinion the financial statements comply with accounting standards and the Corporations Act - B. whether in their opinion the financial statements give a true and fair view of the financial position and financial performance of the entity - C. whether or not in their opinion, when the declaration was made, there were reasonable grounds to believe that the company would be able to pay its debts as they become due - D. All of the given answers should be included.
+- 47. The Corporations Act requires which of the following statements to be included in a Directors' Declaration? - A. Whether in their opinion the financial statements comply with accounting standards and the Corporations Act. - B. Whether in their opinion the financial statements give a true and fair view of the financial position and financial performance of the - C. Whether or not in their opinion, when the declaration was made, there were reasonable grounds to believe that the company would be able to pay its debts as they become due. - D. All of the given answers should be included.